bluebirdio/improbable-sites/README.md

 The application can be started with e.g. `uvicorn main:api --host 0.0.0.0 --port 8000`

-Once it's running, th documentation for the API will be available at the following URLs:
+Once it's running, the documentation for the API will be available at the following URLs:

 * http://0.0.0.0:8000/docs (Swagger UI)
 * http://0.0.0.0:8000/redoc (ReDoc)